No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Static and axisymmetric geometries

 \subsection{Putative black hole spacetimes}

 For static metrics, an event horizon is a Killing horizon~\cite{HawkingEllis1973} and hence, at a horizon, the redshift function $e^{U}$ should vanish.
 This means that the function $U$ for which we need to solve an ALP, needs to go to $-\infty$ at any putative horizon.
 Thus the horizon would not be covered by these coordinates.
 The regions at which the function $U$ goes to $-\infty$ must correspond to those in which there is some kind of singular ($\delta$-like distributional) source.
 However, we highlight that a proper horizon itself would be in vacuum, and these sources would become an artifact of the ALP.
+Here, we focus exclusively on smooth horizons, specifically at least $\mathcal{C}^2$, to ensure the Einstein equations remain well-defined.
+However, beyond this framework, exotic horizons that are nowhere differentiable can be constructed~\cite{Chrusciel1996}, though we do not consider such cases in our analysis.

 We focus on asymptotically flat spacetimes with matter (either corresponding to real matter or to distributional matter that represents the location of a horizon) restricted to live in a compact region of spacetime.
 In such setup, the potential sources that might lead to a blow-up of $U$ are necessarily objects of codimension 3 or 2, i.e., point-like contributions or rod-like contributions.
 Other extended objects of codimension 1 or 0 cannot generate divergences in $U$ if they are located in a compact region.